 Syllabus At A Glance

-This course includes three total sessions, each lasting 1.25 hours on three consecutive Thursdays beginning July 21.
+This course includes three total sessions, each lasting 1.5 hours on three consecutive Monday beginning May 6.

 This course is available at three ticket prices.
 This tiered pricing model is designed to increase access for a wider range of students as well as to support our instructors.
 In addition to tiered tickets, we offer a limited number of no-pay spots for students who would not otherwise be able to take this course.
 No-pay spots are selected via a randomized drawing two weeks before each section begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.

 Aromatic materials are optional but suggested so you can smell along with us.
 You can get your materials bundle here.

 Outside of class, students will be encouraged to complete brief exercises that will help to train the nose, hone their capacity to talk about smell, and reflect on their personal connections to different scents and fragrances.